 - 1) The first instruction:

-- must update a coprocessor accumulator.
+- must update a coprocessor accumulator3.

-- does not execute.
+- does not execute1.

 - 2) The second instruction is not a coprocessor datapath instruction.
 Coprocessor data path instructions include any instruction that does not move data to or from memory or to or from the ARM registers.